-No. Domain CQC Recommendation Director Lead Operational Lead Current Status Deadline to implement action Assurance level (RAG rating) 10 Ensure that significant conversations around DNACPR decisions are recorded either in the medical notes or on the electronic record so that staff can be assured that conversations have taken place.
-This recommendation is not in the short report Philip Norman, Executive Chief Nurse Dr John Speakman and Tracy Nightingale, EoLC Leads TEAL/ DNACPR and significant conversation template now operational.
+10 Ensure that significant conversations around DNACPR decisions are recorded either in the medical notes or on the electronic record so that staff can be assured that conversations have taken place.
+This recommendation is not in the short report Philip Norman, Executive Chief Nurse and Tracy TEAL/ DNACPR and significant conversation template now operational.
 Ongoing electronic audit of end of life/ significant conversations with patients and families in place.
 Ongoing 11 Participate in national audits to enable the service to benchmark patient outcomes against other trusts and identify areas for improvement.
-This recommendation is not in the short report Philip Norman, Executive Chief Nurse Dr John Speakman and Tracy Nightingale, EOLC Leads The Trust has completed its participation in the EoLC National Audit.
+This recommendation is not in the short report Philip Norman, Executive Chief Nurse Dr John Speakman and Tracy Nightingale, EoLC Leads The Trust has completed its participation in the EoLC National Audit.
 The Risk and Compliance Team have separetly recorded the data submitted and analysed the results which have been shared with the EoLC team to identify appropraiate actions.
 Oct-15 12 EoLC Implement a range of performance indicators for the end of life care and the SPCT to enable them to measure patient outcomes, identify areas for improvement and share good practice.
 Specifically, the measures should include: o An audit of patients dying in their preferred location. o Targets for rapid and fast track discharge.
-This recommendation is not in the short report Philip Norman, Executive Chief Nurse Speakman and The Trust does not accept the CQCs suggested KPIs as these are for community care.
+This recommendation is not in the short report Philip Norman, Executive Chief Nurse and Tracy The Trust does not accept the CQCs suggested KPIs as these are for community care.
 However we do agree that there should be KPIs in place.
 Initial performance indicators identified and data collection in progress.
 Reporting and monitoring will be via the End of Life and Bereavement Steering Group which reports into the Care Quality Group.
 These include SPCT audit of times from referral to patient review and audit of DNACPR/TEAL records to monitor recording of end of life discussions with patients and also families.
-The outcome of the recent EOLC national audit is currently being reviewed to identify appropriate actions in response to the recommendations.
+At the End of Life and Bereavement Steering Group steering group the EoLC national audit was discussed and following completion of this auidt further KPIs will be identified.
+Dr Speakman has also met with colleagues from QUORU Board to further discuss indicators.
 Ongoing 13 The provider could improve on ensuring staff report all incidents and near misses This recommendation is not in the short report David Burbridge, Director of Corporate Affairs Bailey, OPD group Details of how staff can report incidents is available on the Trust's intranet and all staff are made aware of the importance of incident reporting at Trust corporate induction.
 100% of staff in outpatients have attended corporate induction.
 Within outpatients there were 106 incidents reported between 1 July - 31 October 2014 which are reported by a range of staff groups.
 The extra information shows that details of incident reporting is available to all staff and that incidents are submitted by a wide variety of staff in outpatients.
 This will continue to be monitored.
 The Senior Sisters have cascaded information on reporting incidents in Team meetings.
 Since CQC We are monitoring/recording start and finish times of Clinics time Consultant arrives and use a clinic log for an issues we then complete a Datix to report long waits, we cannot do this for every patient as Datix currently requires we are putting Consultant clinic.
 We use the OPTIMS System to record delays and send reports to the relevant Speciality GM.
 Ongoing